ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
-These proofs, or tokens, are private in the sense that a given token cannot be linked to the protocol instance in which that token was initially issued.
+These proofs, or tokens, are private in the sense that a given token cannot be linked to the protocol interaction where that token was initially issued.

 At a high level, the Privacy Pass architecture consists of two protocols: redemption and issuance.
 The redemption protocol, described in